-We can organise a builder for you at the cost of $150.00, plus the cost of the Standard Build*.
-If you require Extra Work* you will need to arrange these details directly with the builder yourself.
-Follow the link Here for more information.
+We don’t provide or organise a builder.
+However, we have partnered with ‘Kitset Assembly Service‘.
+KAS have a network of builders who can assemble the SheShed.
 If you wish to assemble yourself, we recommend a builder or a home handyman with sound building knowledge / Trade skills put these up.
 They come with clear building instructions with photos as well as a video showing 2 x tradesman installing a shed.
 It is quicker and easier with 2 people.

 Q) Is the Pine treated?

 The wood is kiln dried pine timber and needs to be protected with paint or a clear sealant for weather protection

 It is advisable to put on a dry surface but if it’s going in a wet mouldy area it would be advisable to put building paper over top of the treated bearers between the floor board joists.
 Bitumen building paper can be purchased from most building hardware stores, this is not supplied with the kitset.